FTChinese/ftc-icons/README.md

 `gulp sassvg` will generate sass files named `_sassvg-data.scss` and `_sassvg.scss` under the folder `scss`.
 You can customize icons' fill color and background color.

-`gulp svg2css` generates a sass file under `scss` folder containing functions of the same name as svg file name.
+`gulp svgtocss` generates a sass file under `scss` folder containing functions of the same name as svg file name.
 Every function returns an encoded data uri return a string `url(encoded-svg-data-uri)`.

-`gulp svgsymbol` put individual SVG into a `symbol` element and concatenate them into a single SVG file.
+`gulp svgsprite` put individual SVG into a `symbol` element and concatenate them into a single SVG file.

-`gulp svgmin` minifies the original SVGs.
+`gulp svg` minifies the original SVGs and put them into 'svg' folder.

-`gulp svg2png` generate PNGs from SVGs.
+`gulp png` generate PNGs from SVGs.
 As you may need PNGs of different size, this task could be divided into several sub-tasks, each having a different scaling facter before generating the files.

-`gulp rsvg` is just an alternative to `svg2png`.
+`gulp rsvg` is just an alternative to `png`.